 Knoebel Center for the Study of Aging

-Also to be launched in 2015 will be the Knoebel Center for the Study of Aging.
-The Knoebel Center will focus on ways to increase the healthy years of life in an aging population.
+The newly opened Knoebel Center will focus on ways to increase the healthy years of life in an aging population.
 The Center will support complementary research and scholarship on aging and aging-related conditions in a variety of STEM disciplines, particularly the molecular life sciences and orthopedic biomechanics (including the refinement of artificial limbs, valves and prosthetics).

 The center also will facilitate interdisciplinary study in concert with the graduate schools of social work and professional psychology.